Danny Baugher: Denver Broncos

 Baugher was then signed by the Denver Broncos as a free agent on April 5, 2008 and released June 13, 2008.
 On December 2, 2008, Baugher worked out for the Green Bay Packers but was not signed.

 Las Vegas Locomotives

-Baugher was drafted by the Las Vegas Locomotives in the UFL Premiere Season Draft and signed with the team on August 31, 2009.
+Baugher was selected by the Las Vegas Locomotives in the UFL Premiere Season Draft and signed with the team on August 31, 2009.
 He played for the team from 2009 to 2012.

 Atlanta Falcons

 Baugher was signed to the practice squad of the Atlanta Falcons on January 1, 2010.

 Oakland Raiders

 Baugher was signed by the Oakland Raiders on December 21, 2010 to their practice squad as a potential backup to Shane Lechler.
 He was released on December 28.

 Personal life

 His grandfather Erle Baugher played one season in the American Association/American Football League for the Wilmington Clippers during 1948.